Education Tax Credits

 The credits are also reduced by income excluded from gross income, such as gifts or inheritance.
 Expenses that remain after being reduced by educational credits and distributions from ESAs or QTPs can be used to determine the exclusion amount for United States Savings Bonds.
 The 10% tax penalty that is normally assessed on excess distributions from ESAs or QTPs does not apply if the excess was caused by claiming an educational credit.

-Starting in 2018, under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, 529 plans may be used to pay for K-12 private school tuition, which will help families who send their children to private school.
+Under the 2017 Tax Cuts and Jobs Act, 529 plans may be used to pay for K-12 private school tuition, which will help families who send their children to private school.

 American Opportunity Tax Credit